 In 2017, APSIA launched its Diversity Forum series to inspire students and young professionals – and those who counsel them – to seek out careers in international affairs.
 The series particularly focuses on students who are traditionally underrepresented in the field.

-The student and young professional workshop offers a track for sophomores and juniors and a track for seniors and recent graduates.
+- A workshop for underrepresented students and young professionals – The student and young professional workshop offers a track for sophomores and juniors and a track for seniors and recent graduates.
 In each session, APSIA alumni and partners tailor their advice on careers, finding mentors, identifying important opportunities (such as study abroad and scholarships), and graduate school to where participants are in their careers.
-Learn more about the 2017 Student and Young Professional Workshop.

 Each year, further programming adapts to reflect the needs of students, APSIA, and Diversity Forum investors.
 In 2017, APSIA surveyed 920+ students and alumni to understand the distinct barriers and obstacles to U.S. minorities’ professional interest in international affairs.
 That survey identified several areas of improvement for APSIA’s work, including the need to reach students earlier in the pipeline and to develop APSIA’s marketing abilities.

 For information on sponsoring the Diversity Forum series, please contact the APSIA Office.